buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_JunctionBoxTypeData.md

+# Pset_JunctionBoxTypeData

 The property set can be used by the predefined type DATA of IfcJunctionBox.
 <!-- end of short definition -->